PatrickConboy/World-of-Warcraft-API/README.md

 /faction -- this path returns both faction names /faction/<factionName> -- this returns a brief summary on a specific faction

-/role -- TODO: this path returns list of playable roles in the game /role/<roleName> -- TODO: this path returns info on a specific role (Name, description)
+/role -- TODO: this path returns list of playable roles in the game (high priority) /role/<roleName> -- TODO: this path returns info on a specific role (Name, description) (high priority)

+/2v2arena -- TODO: returns some statistics on the 2v2 pvp leaderboard (low priority) /2v2arena/highestRank -- TODO: returns the top player in the 2v2 ladder and their rating (low priority)

-/arenaStats -- TODO: Returns some statistics on the 3v3 pvp leaderboard /battlegroups -- done: Returns list of all the battlegroups
+/3v3arena -- TODO: returns some statistics on the 3v3 pvp leaderboard (high priority) /3v3arena/highestRank -- returns the top player in the 3v3 ladder and their rating /battlegroups -- returns list of all the battlegroups

 TODO: We should try to implement some relationships/foreign_keys for some of this.
 Need to
-      figure out where we can use those in our database.
+      figure out where we can use those in our database. (low priority)

-      Add tests new roles in class implementation.
+      Add tests new roles in class implementation. (low priority)

-      Add description for classes
+      Add description for classes (low priority)

-Ideas: Pull PVP leaderboard and aggregate some statistics on top ranked PVP players.
-For instance, list the top 10 servers and the percentage of players from the top 100 players on each server.
+      Some JSON payloads are being returns as a list with a dictionary inside.
+Might need to change this for some of our endpoints (low priority)

+      Add 2v2arena stuff (low priority)

+      Finish 3v3arena stuff (high priority)

+      Add 5v5arena stuff (low priority)

+      Possibly add info on RBGs (low priority)